robalexdev/rss-blogroll-network/content/discover/feed-354fbbef4db1fbcc7dec4ef5aba59ed2.md

 ---
 title: Chen Hui Jing
 date: "2025-04-16T19:44:48+08:00"
-description: The chronicles of a self-taught designer and developer.
+description: The chronicles of a self-taught designer and developer who started building on the web when HTML tables were being phased out and floats were the hot new thing.
 params:
   feedlink: https://chenhuijing.com/feed.xml
   feedtype: rss